pingzhihe/learning-notes/docs/AI-planning/revision-2.md

 SARSA instead knows the action that it will execute next when it performs the update, so will learn on the action whether it is best or not.

+### On-policy vs. off-policy: Why do we have both?
+The main advantage of off-policy approaches is that they can use samples from sources other than their own policy.
+For example, off-policy agents can be given a set of episodes of behaviour from another agent, such as a human expert, and can learn a policy by demonstration.

 ### n-step SARSA
 $$